promise-components/promise-components/README.md

 /**
  * Create a custom public slot component
+ * If you have multiple root components on your page, and you want each application's Promise components to be rendered in its own context, then you need to use this method to create a separate shared render slot
  * @param appId
  */
 declare function createSharedSlot (appId: string): FunctionComponent<{}>;

 /**
  * Public slot of Promise components
+ * It needs to be used on the root component in order to be able to inherit the context of the application and to provide a default render location for the Promise components
  */
 declare const SharedSlot: FunctionComponent<{}>;